-„I see no point in owning a nice costume that you cannot defend in front of others.“
+„I don’t see any point in owning a nice costume that you can’t defend in front of others.„

-Edvard’s reenactment also consists in the fact that he must at all costs point to a generally unknown range of used objects, ie objects that were demonstrably and commonly used, but are not used in the reenactment.
-In Estonia, such items are, for example, jewelery, which is described as Scandinavian, and yet it is more common in Estonia than in Scandinavia.
-As an illustrative example of his approach, Edvards states that he wears wide trousers only because no one wears them at Estonian festivals, but if he went to a Scandinavian festival, he would wear tight trousers, because wide trousers are now popular in the Scandinavian reenactment.
-The goal is to show the range of objects used, as opposed to the common approach of copying objects.
+Edwards also tries to include a less-known or less-used objects in his reconstruction, i.e. objects, that were commonly used in the past but aren’t seen in reenactment as much.
+In Estonia, it can be for example jewellery, which is described as Scandinavian, and yet it is more common in Estonia than in Scandinavia.
+As an illustrative example of his approach, Edvards wears wide trousers only because no one wears them at Estonian festivals, but if he went to a Scandinavian festival, he would wear tight trousers (because wide trousers are now popular in the Scandinavian reenactment).
+His goal is to show the range of used objects, as opposed to the common approach of copying objects.

 The costume, which we will describe below, can be set in the first half of the 11th century.
 Edvards says that it is by no means perfect and he’ll always be changing it a bit, because he gets rid of old items and makes new ones.
 This applies in particular to weaponry that is constantly wearing out.

 As for textiles, Edward says he doesn’t feel like an expert, so he follows the advice of people who deal with it more.
 There are quite a few textile finds, especially in Livonian and Latgalian tombs from Latvia, but most of them are tablet-woven or just small fragments and they don’t give us much information (the well-preserved ones can give us some information about the weave) Edvards is not sure how much the whole garments reconstructions by Anna Zariņa and other researchers can be trusted, because they are rather only possible interpretations.
 Plus, the literature commenting on these reconstructions was written during the Soviet era, and the authors certainly did not have access to all the materials they could use for comparison.